code-pushup/cli/packages/cli/docs/custom-plugins.md

 };
 ```

-- A audit output always includes the metadata of the audit. [`Audit`](@TODO)
+- An audit output always includes the metadata of the audit. [`Audit`](@TODO)

-- `score` and `value` are important to calculate a score out of a given metrics and display it.
+- `score` and `value` are important to calculate a score from a given metric and display it.
   Here you can read more about [audits and scoring](@TODO - in page link).

 - `details` helps with attribution of audit results.
 This is important to get actionable feedback like the line of code or how to fix it.
   Here you can read more on [attribution of audits](@TODO - in page link).

-Here an example of using the above audit for the plugin output:
+Here's an example of using the above audit for the plugin output:

 ```typescript
 import { AuditOutputs } from '@code-pushup/models';